Spread betting vs CFD trading

 Some brokers automatically convert the profits into the currency of the country where the trader is based; otherwise, they might have to do it themselves.

-As mentioned above, when trading CFDs, traders have to pay a commission after a position has been closed.
-All US stocks will be subject to a commission charge of 2 cents per share.
+As mentioned above, traders might have to pay a commission after a position has been closed when trading CFDs.

-To calculate the commission fee for the Apple trade above, a trader would take the 10 CFDs x $0.02 commission charge per share, which will give them a fee of $0.20.
+Generally, all US stocks will be subject to a commission charge of 2 cents per share.
+To calculate the commission fee for the Apple trade above, a trader would take the 10 CFDs x $0.02 commission charge per share, giving them a fee of $0.20.

 Now, if the commission fee is below $10, they’d pay a commission of $10 because it’s the minimum commission a trader needs to pay.
 So, with the above-mentioned trade, the commission charge will be $10, giving them a new profit amount of $89.90.